Philippines lifts nine-year ban on new mines to boost revenues

 "(The executive order) will help bring the Philippines back on the investment map," the Chamber of Mines of the Philippines said in a statement.

-“There will be a need for a lot of raw materials like nickel, copper, gold, manganese, chromite, etcetera when the world returns to normal,” said Dante Bravo, president of the country’s second-biggest nickel ore miner and exporter Global Ferronickel Holdings Inc.
+"There will be a need for a lot of raw materials like nickel, copper, gold, manganese, chromite, etcetera when the world returns to normal," said Dante Bravo, president of the country's second-biggest nickel ore miner and exporter Global Ferronickel Holdings Inc (FNI.PS).

 The Southeast Asian nation became the biggest supplier of nickel ore to top metals consumer China in 2020 after Indonesia banned exports of unprocessed ore.